-To mark the 250th anniversary of the declaration of independence of the United States of America, the National Archives are hosting a free exhibition dedicated to Gilbert du Motier, Marquis de Lafayette.
-Through rare documents, discover how this young French aristocrat became a symbolic figure, celebrated or criticized at times, forging an unbreakable bond between France and the fledgling American democracy, from April 1 to July 14, 2026.
+On the occasion of the 250th anniversary of the United States' Declaration of Independence, the National Archives are dedicating a exhibition free to Gilbert du Motier, the Marquis de Lafayette.
+Through rare documents, discover how this young French aristocrat became a symbolic figure, sometimes admired or controversial, weaving an enduring link between France and the newborn American democracy, from April 1 to July 14, 2026.

 The exhibition explores the extraordinary life of Lafayette, from his passionate involvement in the American War of Independence to his political struggles back in France.
 Considered "the hero of two worlds" in America, he remains a beloved figure in the national history there, while in France, his influence on the revolutions of 1789 and 1830 makes him a more controversial figure.
 These contrasting sides of his character are examined throughout the exhibition’s journey.